pallets/flask/docs/tutorial/views.rst

 returned from the cursor look a bit like tuples because we are using the :class:`sqlite3.Row` row factory.

-The view function will pass the entries as dicts to the :file:`show_entries.html` template and return the rendered one::
+The view function will pass the entries as dictionaries to the :file:`show_entries.html` template and return the rendered one::

     @app.route('/')